aymanbest/SkySnap/README.md

 3. **Temperature Switch:**
    - Toggle between Celsius and Fahrenheit to view temperatures in your preferred unit.

-## Getting Started

-To use SkySnap, simply visit [https://skysnap.netlify.app/](https://skysnap.netlify.app/) and start exploring the weather in your area or any location worldwide.

 ## Contributions

 Contributions are welcome!
 If you encounter issues or have suggestions for improvements, feel free to [open an issue](https://github.com/aymanbest/skysnap/issues) or [submit a pull request](https://github.com/aymanbest/skysnap/pulls).